-An ageing error transition matrix is used in the assessment model to convert population numbers at age to expected fishery and survey catch at age (Table 1.13).
+An ageing error conversion matrix is used in the assessment model to translate model population numbers at age to expected fishery and survey catch at age (Table 1.14).
 Dorn et al. (2003) estimated this matrix using an ageing error model fit to the observed percent agreement at ages 2 and 9.
 Mean percent agreement is close to 100% at age 1 and declines to 40% at age 10.
-Annual estimates of percent agreement are variable, but show no obvious trend, from which it was concluded that using a single transition matrix for all years in the assessment model was appropriate.
+Annual estimates of percent agreement are variable, but show no obvious trend, hence a single conversion matrix for all years in the assessment model was adopted.
 The model is based on a linear increase in the standard deviation of ageing error and the assumption that ageing error is normally distributed.
 The model predicts percent agreement by taking into account the probability that both readers are correct, both readers are off by one year in the same direction, and both readers are off by two years in the same direction (Methot 2000).
 The probability that both agree and were off by more than two years was considered negligible.
-A recent study validated pollock ageing criteria using radiometric methods (Kastelle and Kimura 2006).
+A recent study evaluated pollock ageing criteria using radiometric methods and found them to be unbiased (Kastelle and Kimura 2006).